ben0724-ACE/ben0724-ace.github.io/README.md

 - Lazy loading and preloading strategies

 ## Changelog

+### v1.3.0 (2025-08-11)
+- Added hero tagline, capability pills, and dual CTA for faster self-intro and contact
+- Introduced About/What I Do section with four concise service cards
+- Added playful mini-terminal interaction with demo commands (help/skills/about)
+- Updated CV link to `CV.pdf` and README file structure accordingly

 ### v1.2.0 (2025-07-15)
 - Further optimized webpage aesthetics and adjusted font colors for enhanced readability